Download a file or directory tracked by DVC or by Git into the current working directory.

 See

-After running this command successfully, the data found in the url
+After running this command successfully, the data found in the url, path

 combination is created in the current working directory, with its original file